monobasic/Angular-Reactive-Demo-Shop/README.md

 - FireBase Security Rules for Shop User / Admin

 ## Custom Express/MongoDB Backend
-Implementation started with a custom MEAN-architecture.
+Implementation started with a custom MEAN-architecture, which used a mLab-database.
-We switched to serverless with Firebase due to several reasons:
+We switched to «serverless» with Firebase due to several reasons:
 - Backend not in the scope of this front-end-project and the CAS-FEE-task.
 - Firebase provides complete functionality set
 - Failure of knowledge-transfer between developers
+- mLab blocked in the HSR-network

 The unfinished project can be found under: [CAS-FEE-PROJEKT-2-CUSTOM-MEAN-BACKEND](https://github.com/chzellweger/CAS-FEE-PROJEKT-2-CUSTOM-MEAN-BACKEND)

 ## Special Mentions
+- All product data changes are propagated in real time to all clients without reloading, via Firebase Real Time Data Base and reactive programming with RxJs (try rating a product or update a property in the CRUD-module)
 - Off Canvas Navigation is handled via Service, several CSS classes needs to be applied to different components

 ## Possible future features and updates
 - Speed up initial page load with server rendered start page and/or lazy load modules
-- SEO optimization, was out of scope as it invloves server side rendering with Angular Universal
+- SEO, was out of scope as it invloves server side rendering with Angular Universal
 - Product categories
 - Product stock amounts
-- Make Featured Products for the slider editable via UI
+- UI for editing Featured Products-slider
-- Make banner on start page editable via UI
+- UI for editing banner on start page
+- UI for editing users/user-roles (admin only) instead of Firebase-only (i. e.
+User CRUD)
 - Save cart for logged in user
 - Login option during checkout
 - Search with Typeahead functionality
-- Better Product Service Cache "Reactivity"
 - Customer Address or multiple delivery addresses could be handled via account profile page
 - Attach real payment gateways
-- Multilanguage functionality
+- Multilanguage functionality (i18n)
 - Order Detail View for logged in users via account/orders
-- Admin users could edit other users roles via UI, instead of Firebase (User CRUD)
 - Add password recovery functionality for lost user passwords
 - Better solution for responsive tables
 - Lazy load some modules that are not needed on inital page load
 - Separate routes to modules
 - Multiple Product Images CRUD
-- Think about implementing a state management
+- Implementing a state management (i. e. ngrx)
 - Social sharing functionality
 - Authenticate with Google, Facebook and other OAUTH services
-- i18n

 ## Final verdict
 ### General outcome
 Angular 5 is great as a foundation for bigger web projects and multiple developers involved.
 The framework has a very defined structure and this helps, keeping things un-messy.
 However, third party components are rare right now, so even for basic UI stuff like carousels one need to spend a lot of time, to re-create well known jquery moduls functionalites in "the Angular way".

 ### Theming/jQuery
-- Theme / third party ui component integration: Very common in the daily web agency business: Using a third party Template/Theme as a starting point.
-The challenge here is: Themes are commonly based around a styling framework like Bootstrap, HTML/CSS and user interface logic code in jQuery.
-As it seems, some of the well known UI components like Isotope grid, imagesLoaded, Carsousels and so on are not ported to Angular5 yet.
+Theme / third party ui component integration – as common as it is in the daily web agency business – is a challenge.
+Many themes are based around a styling framework like Bootstrap, HTML/CSS and user interface logic code in jQuery.
+As it seems some of the well known UI components like Isotope grid, imagesLoaded, Carsoussels and so on are not ported to Angular5 yet.

 ### Learning curve
-- Angular & RxJS both have a steep learning curve
+Angular & RxJS both have a steep learning curve.

 ### SEO
-- SEO - still a big topic around SPAs as it seems.
+Without using Angular Universal and server side rendering, its not possible to provide meta page title and description.
+This makes SEO - still a big topic around SPAs – harder.
 For a shop application, indexing and deep linking to shop product details are most probably the most important thing.
 Also xml file generation for google merchant could be a issue.
-The thing is, without using Angular Universal and server side rendering, its not even possible to provide meta page title and description.

 ### UI performance
 UI performance and User experience is great for a shop on SPA basis.
 Instant feedback for user interactions, like rating of products via Firebase, is very cool too.

 ### Firebase Backend
-The security rules configuration needs a lot of attention.
+Firebase provides a whole lot of functionalities which make things like user-management a lot easier.
+However the security rules configuration needs a lot of attention.
 In general there is a lot of potential for security holes.

 ### Testing
 Karma tests run quite slow, this could be a issue if you have a lot of tests when the app is growing.
 Jest, the testing framework of Facebook/React would be a good alternative.
 We did some research and it was quite easy to integrate into an Angular 5 application.
 Also worth mentioning: we found our way around, but if you need to mock AngularFire and/or Firebase API stuff, this could be major pain in the ass ;)